gheorghina/gheorghina.github.io/_posts/2024-01-16-thoughts-on-togaf-cert.markdown

 categories: [architecture, enterprise, togaf]
 ---

-Even though I passed successfully the The Open Group Certified: TOGAF® Enterprise Architecture Foundation and Practitioner certifications, I wanted to restrain myself from making it public.
-Why can that be?
+Even though I successfully completed The Open Group Certified: TOGAF® Enterprise Architecture Foundation and Practitioner certifications, I hesitated to share this achievement publicly.
+Why might that be?

-Can it be because I know half of my network would disapprove of it?
-The super smart part of it, the heavy coders, focusing on getting things done, disliking the idea of any architecture or the idea of having any diagrams and documentations preceding or accompanying their code, disqualifying them as non agile?
+Could it be due to the awareness that a significant portion of my network might disapprove?
+Perhaps the highly technical individuals, the proficient coders, who prioritize pragmatic solutions and harbor a disdain for architectural frameworks and extensive documentation, considering them incompatible with agility?

-Or can it be because of my personal preconceptions and critical eyes?
-Of not wanting to waste time on boring materials, instead of writing some code?
+Alternatively, is it possible that my reluctance stems from personal biases and a critical eye?
+Could it be that I resist the idea of investing time in what I perceive as dull materials instead of engaging in the more dynamic activity of writing some code?

 ## On Human Nature

-Why would I care of any of the two from above?
+Why should I concern myself with either of the two perspectives mentioned above?
 The yin and yang of my brain are fighting each other.

-On one side, by saying:
+On one side, acknowledging that:

 *"Humans are, by nature, social animals.
 That's why we care what others think of us: We want to belong, to be accepted, and to bond with other members of our social "pack."
 Caring about other people's opinions of us is a survival mechanism as old as humanity itself"[[williamsburgtherapygroup]](https://williamsburgtherapygroup.com/blog/why-do-i-care-so-much-what-other-people-think)*

-And on the other side by having my muse whispering:
+Contrasted by my internal muse insisting:

 *"I do not care what other people think of me.
 I do not think about it.
 I really don't care.
 I wouldn't change the way I dress, and I wouldn't change the way I think, and I wouldn't change the way I act.
 I am what I am, and I'm going to continue to be that way." - Richard Feynman*